jacobr1227/double_seals/README.md

 Requires [Balamod](https://github.com/UwUDev/balamod/)

+### Other Additions:
+ - 3 new Spectral cards that add the new Seals:
+   - Blur doubles a seal, or adds a random one
+   - Gleam and Mystic add Orange and Silver seals, respectively.

 ### Installation
 Drop the folders from the zip over in releases into %appdata%/Balatro for Windows, or ~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro for Linux.

 ### API for developers
-The API supports the addition of new seals with just a few functions Run the following block (replacing necessary information) for an easy setup for your mod.
+The API supports the addition of new seals with just a few functions.

+Run the following block (replacing necessary information) for an easy setup for your mod.
 ```
 on_enable = function()